jacobeisenstein/gt-css-class/README.md

 the readings in advance of the lecture.

 + Classroom participation: 10%
-+ Weekly blogposts summarizing the reading, and raising relevant issues for classroom discussion: 30%
++ Weekly [blogposts](http://www.tumblr.com/blog/gt-cs8803-css) about the reading, where you should raise relevant issues for classroom discussion: 30%
 + Two research blogposts, in which students apply techniques from the course to shared datasets: 30%
 + One indepedendent project, in which students apply techniques from the course to a dataset of their choice: 30%